A History of Childhood Senses: War, Occupation, and the City as Playground

 Portrait: Tzeni Roussea

-Portrait: Manio Sofouli
+Portrait: Manio Sofouli-Kontouma

 This website uses cookies as well as similar tools and technologies to understand visitors’ experiences.
 By continuing to use this website, you consent to Columbia University’s usage of cookies and similar technologies, in accordance with the Columbia University Website Cookie Notice.